 Sculpture

-The Sculpture emphasis provides an exciting environment in which the student can gain a formidable vocabulary of production techniques and critical thinking skills while discovering and refining a cohesive body of personal creative work.
+The Sculpture emphasis provides an exciting environment in which the student can gain a vocabulary of production techniques and critical thinking skills while discovering and refining a cohesive body of personal creative work.
 The learning experience is both challenging and exhilarating.
 Click here to see the Degree Outlines.

 What is it like to be a sculpture student at Marshall?